 Additionally it comes with a slope on/off option to provide increased accuracy for various elevations.

 GM Says: Another strong offering from Bushnell, this unit sits at the top end of the rangefinder market, but there’s a reason for this.
 It has both Slope-Switch Technology to give golfers slope compensated distances, plus an impressive range up to 1,300 yards.
 Within this range it locks on to flags inside 450 yards, which are rapidly picked out from the background.
 The vidid red crosshairs are also a fantastic option on overcast days.

-Best Golf Balls 2019 - Premium golf ball… A look at some of the best golf… GM Says: A pricier model than the 80 VR, this laser rangefinder features the Vibration-Reduction system and a 1,000 yard range.
+Best Golf Balls 2019 - Premium golf ball… A look at some of the best golf… GM Says: Built with a shock-proof and water resistant design, the Pro NX7 by Precision Golf has Pulse Vibration Technology to help pick out the flag whilst the Target Acquisition Technology allows even those with the shakiest of hands to get an accurate reading.
+It’s a great option for those looking to save a few pounds who just want simple distances to the flag.
+GM Says: A pricier model than the 80 VR, this laser rangefinder features the Vibration-Reduction system and a 1,000 yard range.
 It also has ‘ID’ technology that reads hills for slope-adjusted distances.
 This is another expensive model, but it’s feature-rich and offers fantastic insight to help you improve your course management.
 For more information, read our full reviews and watch our videos.
 We’re certain you’ll find a laser rangefinder that gives you all the features you need, and at the right price.

 Best Golf Balls 2019 - Premium golf ball…